 “Shepherd’s Hope is a non-profit, faith-based organization of volunteers that exists to provide access to health care for the uninsured.”

 Shepherd’s Hope doctors and nurses treat uninsured, low-income patients in need of non-emergency medical care.
-The visit is free.

 Chronic diseases and conditions that require ongoing care will be referred to other clinics in the community for help.

 Shepherd’s Hope exists to serve the underserved struggling with access to healthcare.
 We are a free and charitable clinic made up of a voluntary collective of community and faith partners operating five health centers in Central Florida: Winter Garden, Longwood, Downtown Orlando, East Orlando and Ocoee.

 Uninsured and underinsured men, women, and children who meet eligibility guidelines can access acute care and specialty referrals as determined by our health center team and 3,000 clinical and general volunteers.

 If you are uninsured and need healthcare, take these three simple steps!

 Make sure you are eligible to access free health care.
 Patients eligible for services through Shepherd’s Hope must meet all of the following criteria:

 - At or below 200% poverty level (Examples: Individual: annual income at or below $25,760; Family of 4: annual income at or below $53,000)